For a 1,500 square foot space, most homes need a 40–50 pint dehumidifier under typical conditions.

 What Size Dehumidifier Covers 1500 Square Feet?

-If you do not know your current humidity level, measure it first.
+If you do not know the current humidity level, measure it first.
+The guide on how to measure humidity in your home explains how to check the space before buying equipment.

 Square footage assumes average indoor conditions.